Locality of connective constants: Introduction, and summary of results

 The purpose of the current paper is to present a locality theorem (namely, Theorem \ref{thm2}) for the connective constant $\mu(G)$ of the graph $G$.
 A self-avoiding walk (SAW) is a path that visits no vertex more than once.
 SAWs were introduced in the study of long-chain polymers in chemistry (see, for example, the 1953 volume of Flory, \cite{f}), and their theory has been much developed since (see the book of Madras and Slade, \cite{ms}, and the recent review \cite{bdgs}).
 If the underlying graph $G$ has some periodicity, the number of $n$-step SAWs from a given origin grows exponentially with some growth rate $\mu(G)$ called the \emph{connective constant} of the graph $G$.

-There are only few graphs $G$ for which the numerical value of $\mu(G)$ is known exactly, and a substantial part of the literature on SAWs is devoted to inequalities for $\mu(G)$.
-The current paper may be viewed in this light, as a continuation of the series of papers on the broad topic of connective constants of transitive graphs by the same authors, see \cite{GrLrev, GrL2, GrL1, GrL3}.
+There are only few graphs $G$ for which the numerical value of $\mu(G)$ is known exactly (detailed references for a number of such cases may be found in \cite{GrL1}), and a substantial part of the literature on SAWs is devoted to inequalities for $\mu(G)$.
+The current paper may be viewed in this light, as a continuation of the series of papers on the broad topic of connective constants of transitive graphs by the same authors, see \cite{GrL2, GrL3, GrL1,GrLrev2}.

 The main result (Theorem \ref{thm2}) of this paper is as follows.
 Let $G$, $G'$ be infinite, vertex-transitive graphs, and write $S_K(v,G)$ for the $K$-ball around the vertex $v$ in $G$.
 If $S_K(v,G)$ and $S_K(v',G')$ are isomorphic as rooted graphs, then